Section C.4 Linear Homogeneous Constant Coefficients

 Polynomial Factoring Calculator.

-To find the characteristic equation, we substitute y=erx into the n-th order LHCC equation and solve for r.
-Doing this gives us
+To find the characteristic equation, we substitute into the -th order LHCC equation and solve for Doing this gives us

 You have attempted 1 of 1 activities on this page.